it-novum/openITCOCKPIT-documentation/en/docs/installation/docker.md

 ### Traditional method

-openITCOCKPIT make use of `Mod-Gearman` to distribute the execution of check plugins across multiple devices.
+openITCOCKPIT make use of `Mod-Gearman` to distribute the execution of check plugins across multiple servers (or containers).

-If you don't feel comfortable by building and maintaining your own container image, openITCOCKPIT provides a package, so you can use any Debian, Ubuntu or Red Hat Enterprise Linux based system.
+If you don't feel comfortable by building and maintaining your own container image, openITCOCKPIT provides a package, so you can use any Debian, Ubuntu or Red Hat Enterprise Linux based system as a worker system.
-Depending on your workload, it could make sense to spread the load across multiple servers.
+Depending on your workload, it could make sense to spin-up multiple worker instances.

 !!! warning
-    For security reasons we highly recommend to enable encryption.
+    For security reasons we highly recommend to <a href="#enabling-encryption">enable encryption</a>.

 #### Prepare containers
 First you need to prepare your current container setup a bit.